A mobile app that helps undergraduate university students get the experience they need to be a successful graduate in their field.

 Sketches & Ideation

 The next steps in the design process were to sketch out all possible ideas and to then create digital prototypes to test on users.
-After three rounds of testing and iterations after each round based on prioritized feedback with various users, the prototype was taken from a lo fi concept to a higher scaled mid fi in order to infuse branding with colours and illustrations.
+After three rounds of testing and iterations after each round based on prioritized feedback with various users, the prototype was taken from a lo fi concept to a higher scaled mid fi in order to infuse branding with colors and illustrations.

 Version 1 to Version 2 Prototype